 The 2019 Interim Review Mission (2019IRM) visited Georgia between the 2nd and 11th of December 2019.
-The objective was to examine the status of compliance with the conditions for disbursement of the Variable Tranche of the Second Instalment of the EU's AAP2017 Sector Reform Performance Contract (SRPC): Skills Development and Matching for Labour Market Needs (SRPC Skills4Labour Phase II).
+The objective was to examine the status of compliance with the conditions for disbursement of the Variable Tranche of the Second Instalment of the EU's AAP2017 Sector Reform Performance Contract (SRPC): Skills Development and Matching for Labour Market Needs (SRPC Skills4JobsPhase II).
 The purpose was to determine what was still required to be done to meet the relevant indicator milestones before their respective deadlines, and achieve an assessment of full compliance by the Second Instalment Final Review scheduled for May 2020.

 b) ENP AAP2017 SRPC: Skills4Labour Phase II